Skip to main content

 While we cannot control what happens in other state houses, the FICPA is working closely with our own Board of Accountancy and our national partners at the AICPA and NASBA to ensure that Florida CPAs are put in the best possible position to navigate a changing landscape.

-We actively working to be part of a solution that both strengthens the talent pipeline and protects your ability to practice nationwide.
+We are actively working to be part of a solution that both strengthens the talent pipeline and protects your ability to practice nationwide.
 While a disruption to interstate mobility is expected, we are at the forefront of a process that aims to bring everyone back together.

 We will continue to update this page with further guidance and resources as they become available.